Wago-Norge/SharedMemCom/README.md

 >The shared memory can be used to exchange data within a target system when no direct communication is possible, e.g. the data exchange with an external visualization.
 How to create this shared memory and how to read and write to it is shown in this example.
 [CoDeSys 3.5 library](https://store.codesys.com/shared-memory.html)

+>*** CoDeSys 3.5 must be installed ***
+>1.
+Install the .package with e!Cockpit (CoDeSys Packet Manager)
+>2.
+Find the CS3.5 project and C examples in the installation directory
+>3.
+Export the Shm.lib in CoDeSys 3.5 and import in to e!Cockpit